 Wear-Guard Impregnation: Each outside jacket shall be completely impregnated by a mechanical process to provide coverage of an abrasion heat resistant, water-repellent elastomer compound prior to the jackets and liner being combined.
 Coating applied to finished hose, allowing varied absorption to the inside jacket, is not acceptable.
-Colors available Yellow, Red, Orange, Blue, Forest Green, Tan.
+Colors available Yellow, Red, Tan, Orange, Blue and Green.

 Lining: The thermoplastic lining shall be a single ply extrusion of thermo-polyurethane (TPU) polymer, which naturally resists hydrolysis, ozone, and oxidation.
 Natural or synthetic rubber is Not Acceptable.
 No reclaimed material or thermoplastic through the weave extrusion lining shall be used.
 The lining shall meet the requirements of the National Sanitation Foundation Standard 61 for potable water use.
 The lining thickness shall be tightly controlled to reduce weight, increase compactness and kink radius.

 Tensile Strength: 2000 psi minimum.